murrayjbrown/nextjs-react-hooks-example/public/index.md

 ```

 Unit tests under development are distinguished by a `.test.js` or `.test.jsx` filename suffix,
-whereas completed test cases are denoted with a `.spec.js` or `.spec.jsx` filename suffix.
+whereas working test cases are denoted with a `.spec.js` or `.spec.jsx` filename suffix.

 #### Run all unit tests